pingcap/docs-cn/how-to/get-started/deploy-tidb-from-docker-compose.md

 > **Warning:**
 >
 > This is for testing only.
 DO NOT USE in production!
-Please deploy TiDB with [our Ansible solution](/how-to/deploy/orchestrated/ansible.md) or [TiDB Operator in Kubernetes](https://pingcap.com/docs/tidb-in-kubernetes/stable/deploy-tidb-operator/) in production.
+It is recommended to deploy TiDB using [TiUP](/how-to/deploy/orchestrated/tiup.md) or [TiDB Operator in Kubernetes](https://pingcap.com/docs/tidb-in-kubernetes/stable/deploy-tidb-operator/) in production.

 ## Prerequisites